ALEEEHU/Awesome-Text2X-Resources/README.md

   year={2024}
 }

-@article{tao2024divavatar,
+@article{zhou2024headstudio,
+  author = {Zhenglin Zhou and Fan Ma and Hehe Fan and Yi Yang}, title = {HeadStudio: Text to Animatable Head Avatars with 3D Gaussian Splatting}, journal={arXiv preprint arXiv:2402.06149}, year={2024}
+}

+@article{comas2024magicmirror,
-  title={DivAvatar: Diverse 3D Avatar Generation with a Single Prompt}, author={Tao, Weijing and Lei, Biwen and Liu, Kunhao and Lu, Shijian and Cui, Miaomiao and Xie, Xuansong and Miao, Chunyan}, journal={arXiv preprint arXiv:2402.17292}, year={2024}
+  title={MagicMirror: Fast and High-Quality Avatar Generation with a Constrained Search Space}, author={Comas-Massagu{\'e}, Armand and Qiu, Di and Chai, Menglei and B{\"u}hler, Marcel and Raj, Amit and Gao, Ruiqi and Xu, Qiangeng and Matthews, Mark and Gotardo, Paulo and Camps, Octavia and others}, journal={arXiv preprint arXiv:2404.01296}, year={2024}
 }